Mid Mountains Legal Blog

 What are the consequences of non compliance of Family Court orders

-2. An order compensating a party for time they did not spend with the child;
+2. an order compensating a party for time they did not spend with the child;

 3. a fine on the non-complying party; and